balthier82/queryconnector/README.md

 # Query Connector

-This extension enables you to link one or more queries to a LibreOffice or OpenOffice Calc spreadsheet, storing the connection details directly in the spreadsheet for future data updates.
-It operates independently of LibreOffice/OpenOffice Base, so there is no need to register an *.odb file to connect the query or queries
+This extension enables you to link one or more queries to a LibreOffice Calc spreadsheet, storing the connection details directly in the spreadsheet for future data updates.
+It operates independently of LibreOffice Base, so there is no need to register an *.odb file to connect the query or queries

 **Supported languages: english, italian.**